Privacy Amplification via Shuffling: Unified, Simplified, and Tightened: Amplification Lower Bounds

 \section{Amplification Lower Bounds}

 In this section, we aim to establish lower bounds for privacy amplification via shuffling.
 These bounds serve to demonstrate the tightness of the upper bounds derived in the preceding sections.
-Our approach involves selecting elements $y\in \dom{Y}$ in the message space where the probabilities $\mathbb{P}[\mech{R}(x_1^0)=y]$ and $\mathbb{P}[\mech{R}(x_1^1)=y]$ differ.
-We then choose the worst-case data $x^*\in \dom{X}$ of other users that maximizes the \emph{expected} probability ratio, and finally, we observe the number of occurrences of these differing elements in shuffled messages.
-For succinctness, we summarize the occurrences of these elements and liken them to two binomial counts, similar to the technique used in Theorem \ref{the:reduction}.
+Aiming at maximizing the divergence in observable shuffled messages given two neighboring datasets, our approach involves selecting elements $y\in \dom{Y}$ in the message space where the probabilities $\mathbb{P}[\mech{R}(x_1^0)=y]$ and $\mathbb{P}[\mech{R}(x_1^1)=y]$ differ.
+We then choose the worst-case data $x^*\in \dom{X}$ for other users to maximize the \emph{expected} probability ratio over differed elements, and finally, we observe the number of occurrences of these differing elements in shuffled messages.
+For succinctness, we summarize the occurrences of these elements and summarize them into two binomial counts, similar to the technique used in Theorem \ref{the:reduction}.
+The resulting amplification lower bound is presented in Theorem \ref{the:lowerbound}, indicating the (worst-case) divergence of shuffled messages is lower bounded by the divergence between two binomial counts $P_{p_0,\beta}^{q_0,q_1}$ and $Q_{p_0,\beta}^{q_0,q_1}$.

-\begin{theorem}[Privacy amplification lower bounds] Given $x_1^0, x_1^1\in \dom{X}$ and local randomizers $\{\mech{R}_1, \mech{R}_2\}$ that have finite output domain $\dom{Y}$, let $p$ denote $\frac{\sum_{y\in \dom{Y}}\llbracket \mathbb{P}[\mech{R}_1(x_1^1)=y]>\mathbb{P}[\mech{R}_1(x_1^0)=y]\rrbracket\cdot \mathbb{P}[\mech{R}_1(x_1^1)=y]}{\sum_{y\in \dom{Y}}\llbracket \mathbb{P}[\mech{R}_1(x_1^1)=y]>\mathbb{P}[\mech{R}_1(x_1^0)=y]\rrbracket\cdot \mathbb{P}[\mech{R}_1(x_1^0)=y]}$, let $\beta$ denote $D_{\epsilon^0}(\mech{R}_1(x_1^1)\| \mech{R}_1(x_1^0))$.
+\begin{theorem}[Privacy amplification lower bounds] Given $x_1^0, x_1^1\in \dom{X}$ and local randomizers $\{\mech{R}_1, \mech{R}_2\}$ that have finite output domain $\dom{Y}$, let $p_0$ denote $\frac{\sum_{y\in \dom{Y}}\llbracket \mathbb{P}[\mech{R}_1(x_1^1)=y]>\mathbb{P}[\mech{R}_1(x_1^0)=y]\rrbracket\cdot \mathbb{P}[\mech{R}_1(x_1^1)=y]}{\sum_{y\in \dom{Y}}\llbracket \mathbb{P}[\mech{R}_1(x_1^1)=y]>\mathbb{P}[\mech{R}_1(x_1^0)=y]\rrbracket\cdot \mathbb{P}[\mech{R}_1(x_1^0)=y]}$, let $\beta$ denote $D_{\epsilon^0}(\mech{R}_1(x_1^1)\| \mech{R}_1(x_1^0))$.
 Find an $x^*\in \dom{X}$ such that: